wsjeon92/AbFlex/README.md

                                    the location of the executable InterfaceAnalyzer file. e.g. "/where-the-rosetta-install/bin/InterfaceAnalyzer.linuxgccrelease"
                                    If not, you may leave it blank.
     "n_sample": 1,               # int.
-Number of CDR structure samples to be generated from the predicted results.
+The number of CDR structure samples to be generated from the predicted results.
-                                   The samples will have different CDR sequences each other.
+                                   The samples will have different CDR sequences from each other.
     "n_relax": 1,                # int.
-Number of relaxation by openMM.
+The number of relaxations by openMM.
 If you use FoldX or Rosetta InterfaceAnalyer, then use 1~10. otherwise, set it to 1.
 }
 ```